 Examples of sentences using ordinal numbers in Spanish

-Here are some audio examples of Spanish ordinal numbers in sentences with the grammatical structures we have explained.
+Here are some audio examples using Spanish ordinal numbers in sentences with the grammatical structures we have explained.
 Press PLAY to listen to the examples.

 Yo soy la primera persona